bradut/SlingBox-Channel-Changer-TVGuide/README.md

 ﻿# TvGuide and SlingBox Channel Changer #

-Web app with a TV Guide and means to change the channels in your SlingBox devices.
+Web app with a TV Guide and means to change the channels in your SlingBox&trade; devices.

 It can work as a TV Guide, as a channel changer or as both, integrated with the [Slinger Player](https://github.com/GerryDazoo/SlingerPlayer) or independently of it.